This guide covers everything you need to know about starting an event planning business.

 So, dream it, plan it, and then do it.

-And do it is all about taking action.
+And doing it is all about taking action.

 In our online event planning courses, it’s all about taking action to help you dream it, plan it, do it.